JacobPulk/art/README.md

 `X` and `Y` are unique in not taking the output of other functions.
 They are each written with one variable argument, but its value is automatically assigned the current X-coordinate or Y-coordinate, respectively.
 Those coordinates are represented as the domain [0, 1].

 Otherwise, the atomic functions are all written for an argument domain of [-1, 1].
 All atomic functions are written for a codomain of [-1, 1].
 In most cases—wherever possible—the range is also [-1, 1].
-The whole function is treated as a [directed acyclic graph (DAG)](https://en.wikipedia.org/wiki/Directed_acyclic_graph), where each node is an instance of one of those atomic functions, and represents an intermediate or final value in the calculation of the function.
+The whole function is treated as a [directed acyclic graph (DAG)](https://en.wikipedia.org/wiki/Directed_acyclic_graph) that may be [disconnected](https://en.wikipedia.org/wiki/Connectivity_(graph_theory)).
+Each node is an instance of one of those atomic functions, and represents an intermediate or final value in the calculation of the function.
 The node's children represent its arguments—values that need to be calculated first.

 The 6 functions that define an image are really parts of one DAG, with 6 nodes indicated as the final values.
 After calculation, the final values are scaled back to [0, 1].
 Therefore, an image's DAG can be considered as a function from [0, 1]<sup>2</sup> to [0, 1]<sup>6</sup> — i.e., from (X-coord, Y-coord) to (main height, palette index, gradience, hue tweak, saturation tweak, brightness tweak).
 The render method above is a function from [0, 1]<sup>6</sup> and a set of palettes to [0, 255]<sup>3</sup> — i.e., taking those values to the final (red, green, blue) assignment.

-In the code, to avoid confusion from long words with multiple meanings like "function" and "parametrize", a function is called a **rope** and the instances of component mini-functions making it up are called **cords**.
-The list indicating which cords represent each of the 6 final values is called the **fray**.
+In order to avoid confusion from different uses of the word "function", atomic functions are called "atoms" and the composite function is called a "thicket" (analogous to a tree, but for a DAG).
+The "roots" of the thicket indicate which of the atoms are to be interpreted as the 6 final values.

 <br>